holoviz/holoviews/doc/user_guide/index.rst

  reveal individual data points without sacrificing aggregation.

 `Working with Streaming Data`_
- Demonstrates how to leverage the streamz library with HoloViews to work with streaming datasets.
+ Demonstrates how to leverage streaming with HoloViews.

 `Creating interactive dashboards`_
  Use external widget libraries to build custom, interactive dashboards.